michaeljclark/llvlir/README.md

 # Low Level Variable Length Intermediate Representation

-Low Level Variable Length Intermediate Representation is a succinct target independent byte-code for designed deferred translation modelling a VM designed to isolate an implementation of the C abstract virtual machine.
+Low Level Variable Length Intermediate Representation is a succinct target-independent byte-code designed for deferred translation, modelling a VM designed to isolate an implementation of the C abstract virtual machine.

 The following are some highlights of the LLVM and RISC-V inspired IR: